The best approximation pair problem relative to two subsets in a normed space: Uniqueness

 \begin{cor} Let $(X,\|\cdot\|)$ be a normed space and $\emptyset\neq A$ and $\emptyset\neq B$ be strictly convex and disjoint subsets of $X$.
 Then there exists at most one BAP relative to $(A,B)$, and there exists a unique such BAP if, in addition, $dist(A,B)$ is attained. \end{cor}

 \begin{proof} This follows from Theorem \bref{thm:IntersectionStrictlyConvexSets} by letting $m:=n:=1$. \end{proof}

-\begin{remark} In \cite[Theorem 1.1]{Stiles1965b-jour} Stiles claimed that if $A$ and $B$ are two nonempty and disjoint subsets of a normed space $(X,\|\cdot\|)$ and if either $A$ or $B$ is strictly convex, then there exists at most one BAP relative to $(A,B)$ (Stiles formulated this statement in the following somewhat different manner: ``the distance between $A$ and $B$ is attained at most at one point'').
+\begin{remark} \begin{enumerate}[(i)] \item Corollary \bref{cor:StrictlyConvexSets} generalizes \cite[Theorem 4.1]{Luo2014jour}, where there the strictly convex subsets $A$ and $B$ are assumed to satisfy $dist(A,B)>0$ (this condition is not written explicitly in \cite[Theorem 4.1]{Luo2014jour}, but rather in the beginning of \cite[Section 3]{Luo2014jour}).
+We obtained Corollary \bref{cor:StrictlyConvexSets} more than a year before being aware to \cite[Theorem 4.1]{Luo2014jour}.
+See \cite[Theorems 4.2 and 4.3]{Luo2014jour} for additional related results. \item In \cite[Theorem 1.1]{Stiles1965b-jour} it is claimed that if $A$ and $B$ are two nonempty and disjoint subsets of a normed space $(X,\|\cdot\|)$ and if either $A$ or $B$ is strictly convex, then there exists at most one BAP relative to $(A,B)$ (this was formulated in the following somewhat different manner: ``the distance between $A$ and $B$ is attained at most at one point'').
 This claim is false, as Example \bref{ex:RectangleEllipseLinfty} below shows.
-The main mistake in Stiles' proof is the implicit assumption that the line segment $[P_B(x),P_B(y)]$ mentioned there is non-degenerate, and this is not necessarily true if $X$ is not strictly convex even if $B$ is strictly convex: again, see Example \bref{ex:RectangleEllipseLinfty}.
-We also note that \cite[Proof of Theorem 1.1]{Stiles1965b-jour} suffers from other issues, such as the unproven claim that if $A$ and $B$ are disjoint and if $(a,b)$ is a BAP relative to $(A,B)$, then $a\in\partial A$ and $b\in \partial B$ (this claim is true but requires a proof, as we showed in Lemma \bref{lem:a_0b_0Boundary} above) and the somewhat ambiguous notations $P_B(x)$ and $P_B(y)$ (while it is clear from the proof that Stiles meant that both $(x,P_B(x))$ and $(y,P_B(y))$ are BAPs with respect to $(A,B)$, when presenting the operator of best approximation projection onto $B$ one needs to consider the issues of existence and uniqueness of this operator, and this has not been done in \cite[Proof of Theorem 1.1]{Stiles1965b-jour}). \end{remark}
+The main mistake in \cite[Proof of Theorem 1.1]{Stiles1965b-jour} is the implicit assumption that the line segment $[P_B(x),P_B(y)]$ mentioned there is non-degenerate, and this is not necessarily true if $X$ is not strictly convex even if $B$ is strictly convex: again, see Example \bref{ex:RectangleEllipseLinfty}.
+We also note that \cite[Proof of Theorem 1.1]{Stiles1965b-jour} suffers from other issues, such as the unproven claim that if $A$ and $B$ are disjoint and if $(a,b)$ is a BAP relative to $(A,B)$, then $a\in\partial A$ and $b\in \partial B$ (this claim is true but requires a proof, as we showed in Lemma \bref{lem:a_0b_0Boundary} above) and the somewhat ambiguous notations $P_B(x)$ and $P_B(y)$ (while it is clear from \cite[Proof of Theorem 1.1]{Stiles1965b-jour} that both $(x,P_B(x))$ and $(y,P_B(y))$ are BAPs with respect to $(A,B)$, when presenting the operator of best approximation projection onto $B$ one needs to consider the issues of existence and uniqueness of this operator, and this has not been done in \cite[Proof of Theorem 1.1]{Stiles1965b-jour}).